dannyyu92/barebones/README.md

 License
 ---
 Barebones is copyright © 2015 Danny Yu.
 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.

+[LICENSE]: LICENSE